Vienna with Kids: Palaces, Pastries and the Prater

 Natural History Museum

 Vienna's Naturhistorisches Museum is one of the finest natural history collections in Europe and a guaranteed hit with children.
 The dinosaur hall alone is worth the visit, with towering skeletons and interactive displays.
-The building itself -- a magnificent 19th-century palace of science -- tends to impress kids almost as much as the exhibits inside.
-Plan for two to three hours, and know that there is a decent cafeteria on-site when hunger strikes.
+The building itself - a magnificent 19th-century palace of science - tends to impress kids almost as much as the exhibits inside.
+Plan for two to three hours, and know that there's a decent cafeteria on-site when hunger strikes.

 Technical Museum

 The Technisches Museum Wien is a hands-on paradise, particularly for kids who like to press buttons, pull levers, and figure out how things work.
 There are interactive stations covering everything from physics to transportation to energy, and the museum runs regular workshops and demonstrations.
-It is located near Schonbrunn, so you can combine both in a full day without too much traveling between sites.
+It's located near Schoenbrunn, so you can combine both in a full day without too much travelling between sites.

 Haus der Musik